variantstudios/greeleydowntown.com/_service-categories/media-and-visual-arts.md

 ---
-title: "Media &amp; Visual Arts"
+title: "Media and Visual Arts"
 ---